timmb/HarmonicMotion/to do.md

 - Refactor to improve MVC: nodes should only be created by pipeline.
 WidgetNode, etc should be renamed ViewNode, etc.
 - BUG cannot create nodes in right area
 - BUG mouse wheel over spin boxes
+- BUG node names cannot be reused (move sNodeNamesInUse to pipeline and make the unique check done when node added to pipeline)
+- REFACTOR make only pipeline able to create nodes
 - REFACTOR move headers to hm/
 - OSC in/out between instances
 - Info display